mouaddahakram/Adventure-Work-Data-Analysis-Power-BI-/README.md

 > * The data was gathered mainly from CSV files (all the data is included in DATA FILES).
 > * the data was assessed and cleansed, and I did some data modeling to create key links between the tables.
 Moreover, multiple columns and measures were created using DAX queries, in addition to multiple filters that I apply in the report section to simplify the visualization of the data. .

-Please click on the following link to see the demonstration :  [Dashboard](https://app.powerbi.com/reportEmbed?reportId=65d4d398-86f1-43d9-94f9-c2a4a9e45407&autoAuth=true&ctid=573e2fa0-f3c0-40a1-9fef-6fe8f7c09cff&config=eyJjbHVzdGVyVXJsIjoiaHR0cHM6Ly93YWJpLXVzLWVhc3QyLXJlZGlyZWN0LmFuYWx5c2lzLndpbmRvd3MubmV0LyJ9)
+Please click on the following link to see the demonstration :  [Dashboard](https://app.powerbi.com/reportEmbed?reportId=65d4d398-86f1-43d9-94f9-c2a4a9e45407&autoAuth=true&ctid=573e2fa0-f3c0-40a1-9fef-6fe8f7c09cff&config=eyJjbHVzdGVyVXJsIjoiaHR0cHM6Ly93YWJpLXVzLWVhc3QyLXJlZGlyZWN0LmFuYWx5c2lzLndpbmRvd3MubmV0LyJ9), or you can check the .ppt file here [Dashboard.ppt](https://github.com/mouaddahakram/Adventure-Work-Data-Analysis-Power-BI-/blob/master/AdventureWorks_Report_backup.pptx).